appwrite/rfc/005-graphql-api.md

 #### New API Controller or Container?

-For single container:
+For new container:
-- The GraphQL API should be a separate concern and do one job well.
+- The GraphQL API could scale independently of the REST API
-- Having a separate container gives users an easier way to turn off the functionality
+- Users have an easier way to choose if particular API's are available
+- Eliminates

-For API controller:
+For new API controller:
-- No additional container configuration required
+- Easier integration
+- Less host resources consumed

 #### Ability for Utopia callback actions to execute concurrently (to support async queries)